nterprise/api-docs/data/docs/jekyll/api/niagara/oas_workOrder.md

                                   description: The required battery percentage needed before this step can move on
                                   minimum: 0
                                   maximum: 100
-                    - &a9
+                    - &a12
                       $schema: http://json-schema.org/draft-07/schema#
                       $id: https://docs.nterprise.com/schemas/niagara/workFlow/steps/stepChoice.json
+                      description: A Step choice
                       type: object
-                      description: A Step choice
-                      maxProperties: 2
-                      minProperties: 2
                       required:
+                        - step_type
+                        - label
+                        - goto
+                        - goto_fail
                         - decision
+                      additionalProperties: false
                       properties:
+                        step_type:
+                          type: string
+                          enum:
+                            - decision
+                        label: *a5
+                        on_start: *a2
+                        on_complete: *a2
+                        goto: *a6
+                        goto_fail: *a7
+                        context: *a8
+                        on_error: *a9
+                        on_timeout: *a10
                         decision:
                           type: array
                           description: Context variable to check
                           items:
                             type: object
+                            maxProperties: 2
+                            minProperties: 2
                             properties:
                               variable:
                                 type: string